Sollexus/finances_test/README.md

 It will start node.js server and react.js client app with a list of transactions and current balance

 Opens [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Adding transactions

+To add a transaction, make a POST request to http://localhost:3000/transactions endpoint with the body like:

+{
+  "type" : "debit",
+  "amount" : "5",
+  "date" : "2010-10-10"
+}